 Swimming cossies?
 Check!
 Towels?
 Check!
 Flippers and snorkel?
 Check check!
 Right, where are we going again..?
 Contrary to popular opinion, there are plenty of splashtacular indoor water parks in the UK, from the chilly peaks of The Highlands to the picture-perfect Pembrokeshire coast.

 So water you waiting for?
-(We couldn’t resist) Take the plunge and peruse our list of the top 11 indoor water parks across the UK; we dived deep so there should be something for each and every one of your mini merpeople.
+(We couldn’t resist) Take the plunge and peruse our list of the top indoor water parks across the UK; we took a deep dive so there should be something for each and every one of your mini merpeople.

 Calypso Cove Waterpark, South YorkshireJoin the hunt for buried treasure at Calypso Cove Waterpark.
 It’s a mission that will see kids spewed from the belly of a volcano and sent straight off the plank - not to worry though, the water’s lovely!
 Toddlers are always happy to bob about with their full-grown chaperones in the wave pool and will love dipping their toes in at Coconut Creek.
 One ride, however, is saved for the bravest of buccaneers: Terror Torrent.
 It claims to be the UK’s fastest indoor flume, so we’ll let you be the judge.